bbauska/meta-react-basics/README.md

   alt="."
   width="70%" />
 </p>
-To make sure that the expressions are evaluated inside the JSX syntax, I must surround them with an opening and a closing curly brace.
+<p>To make sure that the expressions are evaluated
+inside the JSX syntax, I must surround them with an opening and a closing curly brace.
-I press control S or command s on the MAC again, and wait for it to compile.
+I press control S or command s on the MAC again, and wait for it to compile.</p>

-Now my header shows the prop state received from the parent component, I'll now update the main and sidebar to.
+<p>Now my header shows the prop state received from the parent component, I'll
+now update the main and sidebar to.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ w1-s21-i.
 (86) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->